Getting Started with Mission Continuity: Overview

-Detailed plans and implementation schedules are being developed for all Schools and Centers to join the Mission Continuity Program (MCP).
+Detailed plans and implementation schedules are being developed for all Schools and Centers to participate in the Mission Continuity Program (MCP).
 To learn more, please contact your Mission Continuity Representative who will be able to provide more detailed information and apprise you of local plans for your area.
-You are also encouraged to explore the online Knowledge Building module on this web site—a valuable reference tool designed to acquaint faculty and staff with Mission Continuity, its purpose, its benefits to your organization, and some of the roles and processes related to the program.
+You are also encouraged to explore the online training modules, which are designed to acquaint faculty and staff with Mission Continuity, its purpose, its benefits to your organization, and roles and processes related to the program.

 Following are the general steps for creating and maintaining a local mission continuity plan:

-- Complete the online Knowledge Building module designed to further acquaint you with Mission Continuity, its purpose, its benefits to your School or Center, and some of the roles and processes related to the program.
-Note that successful completion of this module is a pre-requisite for becoming more involved in the MCP and attending more in-depth classroom training offerings.
+- Complete the online Knowledge Link training designed to further acquaint you with Mission Continuity, its purpose, its benefits to your School or Center, and roles and processes related to the program.
+Note that successful completion of these modules is a pre-requisite for becoming more involved in the MCP.

 - Download and complete the Shadow-Planner access form and secure the appropriate approval signatures.
-Important: You must bring this completed form with you to training and have successfully completed the online Knowledge Building module as indicated in step #2 above.
+Send the access form to:

 - Assemble plan information.
 Here are examples of the type of information that may need to be collected: